CUBoulder-2018spring-ML4HCI/I-FeatExt-Near-v2/README.md

 Novel method of streaming directly from Kinect with Microsoft SDK & C++

 ## Disclaimer
-My code is a small portion of the uploaded repository that integrates Skeleton Basics with Oscpacket.
-Most of the code is from those packages.
+My code is a small portion of the uploaded repository.
+The goal here was to integrate Skeleton Basics with Oscpacket.
+Most of the code is from those packages, and I do not claim credit for it.
+Links are below.

 ## Developer
 Stacia Near